darkahmed/darkahmed/README.md

 ## Quick facts
 - Based in Egypt
-- Focus: Problem solving with Advanced data structures and algorithms
+- Specialized in advanced data structures and algorithms
+- Passionate about competitive programming challenges

 ---